zipoz89/PGA_Recruitment/Readme.md

 This is a project that I made as a recruitment task for Pyramid Games Academy

-Play in browser (This is omly a prewiew.
+Play in browser (This is only a prewiew.
 Some functions may not work/be broken):
 https://zipoz.itch.io/eco (If you want good performance be sure to turn on Hardware Acceleration in your browser)

 Credits: